-Under the current offer, Calculus VCT aims to raise up to £10 million with a £10 million over-allotment facility.
+- Seeking to raise £10 million with a £10 million overallotment facility

-- Targets annual dividends of 4.5% of NAV from summer 2019 – not guaranteed
+- Targets annual dividends of 4.5% of NAV – not guaranteed

-Calculus Capital was founded by John Glencross and Susan McDonald in 1996; both are still actively involved.
-Calculus Capital is an experienced EIS and VCT fund manager and a pioneer in the tax efficient arena, having launched the UK’s first approved EIS fund in 1999/2000.
-Calculus Capital had £172 million funds under management as at 31 July 2019.
-The VCT has assets of around £14 million (as at February 2019).
+Calculus Capital was founded in 1999 by John Glencross and Susan McDonald, the current CEO and Chairman respectively.
+Calculus is an experienced EIS and VCT fund manager and a pioneer in the tax-efficient arena, having launched the UK’s first approved EIS fund in 1999/2000.
+Calculus now has £145 million of funds under management or advice (August 2023).

 - Evidence of market opportunity